-Electronystagmography (ENG) is a test used to evaluate people with vertigo and certain other hearing and vision disorders.
+Your healthcare provider can use electronystagmography (ENG) to evaluate vertigo and certain other hearing and vision disorders.
 Vertigo is a false sense of spinning or motion that can cause dizziness.

-For this test, electrodes are placed above and below the eye to record electrical activity.
-By measuring the changes in the electrical field within the eye, ENG can detect nystagmus in response to various stimuli.
-Nystagmus is an involuntary rapid eye movement.
-If nystagmus does not occur on stimulation, a problem may exist within the ear, nerves that supply the ear, or certain parts of the brain.
+For this test, your healthcare provider places electrodes above and below the eye to record electrical activity.
+By measuring the changes in the electrical field within the eye, ENG can detect involuntary rapid eye movement (nystagmus) in response to certain stimuli.
+If it does not occur when stimulated, you may have a problem within the ear, nerves that supply the ear, or certain parts of the brain.

 The ENG is actually a series of tests that may include one or more of the following measurements:

 - Calibration test.
-For this test, you will follow a light with your eyes.
-This test measures ocular dysmetria, which is a condition in which movements of the pupil of the eye overshoot their target.
+For this test, you follow a light with your eyes.
+This test checks for ocular dysmetria, a condition that causes the pupils of the eye to overshoot their target.

 - Gaze nystagmus test.
-For this test, you will stare at a fixed light placed either to the center or side as you are seated or lying down.
+For this test, you stare at a fixed light placed to either the center or side as you are seated or lying down.
 This test measures how well you can fix your gaze at an object without your eyes moving involuntarily.

 - Optokinetics test.
-This measures your ability to follow a light as it moves quickly across and out of your field of vision and back again while you keep your head still.
+This checks your ability to follow a light as it moves quickly across and out of your field of vision and back again while you keep your head still.

 - Positional test.
-For this test, you will move your head and perhaps your whole body as opposed to just your eyes.
+For this test, you move your head and perhaps your whole body, not just your eyes.
 For example, you may be instructed to turn your head quickly to one side, or you may be asked to sit up quickly after you have been lying down.
 The amount of eye motion that results from this activity is recorded.

 - Water caloric test.
 This test involves introducing warm or cool water into the ear canal with a syringe so that it touches the tympanic membrane.
 If no problem exists, your eyes will move involuntarily to this stimulus.
-Air instead of water may be used as the stimulus for this test, especially in those who have a damaged tympanic membrane.
+Your provider may use air instead of water as the stimulus for this test, especially if you have a damaged tympanic membrane.

 Why might I need an ENG test?

-The ENG is used to detect disorders of the peripheral vestibular system, the parts of the inner ear that interpret balance and spatial orientation, or the nerves that connect the vestibular system to the brain and the muscles of the eye.
+Your healthcare provider uses ENG to find disorders of the peripheral vestibular system, the parts of the inner ear that interpret balance and spatial orientation, or the nerves that connect the vestibular system to the brain and the muscles of the eye.

-The test may be one if you are experiencing unexplained dizziness, vertigo, or hearing loss.
+You may have this test if you have unexplained dizziness, vertigo, or hearing loss.
 These are symptoms, not a diagnosis.
-The ENG may help determine the exact cause of your symptoms.
+The ENG may help find the exact cause of your symptoms.
 Possible causes include: